Latest Campus Comeback News Updates

 - For more up-to-date information, please read the latest Campus Comeback communications or visit the What's New page.

-- To accommodate increased on-campus instruction and activities for students, the process of confirming compliance with SF State’s implementation of the CSU COVID-19 vaccination/booster policy must be completed in advance of registration for spring 2022.
+- To accommodate increased on-campus instruction and activities for students, the process of confirming compliance with SF State’s implementation of the CSU COVID-19 vaccination/booster policy must be completed.

 - All students, regardless of the mode of instruction, are required to upload proof of vaccination/booster or request an exemption for medical or religious reasons.